demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 Now it looks cleaner, Isn't it?

-> Making this similar refactoring in *UserSignup.fs* and *Auth.fs* as well
+> Make this similar refactoring in *UserSignup.fs* and *Auth.fs* as well

 ## Unifying JSON parse and deserialize

-In the `handleNewTweet` function, we are doing two things to get the server side representation of the tweet being posted, parsing and deserializing.
+In the `handleNewTweet` function, we are doing two things to get the server-side representation of the tweet being posted, parsing and deserializing.

-If there is any error while doing any of these, we are returning bad request as response.
+If there is any error while doing any of these, we are returning bad request as a response.

 ```fsharp
 let handleNewTweet ... = async {